 UNCITRAL Model-Law based: Yes.

-Legal Provisions: Turkey separates its law between international and domestic arbitrations.
+Legal Provisions: Russia distinguishes its regulation system between international and domestic arbitrations.

 Last updated February 2019